|

 Echogenic foci in the various organs appear on ultrasonography as focal white spots.

-It is common to see such foci in areas of organization of and recovery from a localized hemorrhage.
+tissue.
+It is common to see such foci in areas of organization of and recovery from

-It is unclear what other factors can cause these foci in different organs.
+a localized hemorrhage.
+It is unclear what other factors can cause these foci in

-usually no significant medical problem in cases where these foci are isolated findings, especially if
+medical problem in cases where these foci are isolated findings, especially if they

-they are in abdominal organs such as the stomach, spleen or liver.
+are in abdominal organs such as the stomach, spleen or liver.
+However, experience

-women for genetic counseling with the recommendation that they
+counseling with the recommendation that they undergo investigations similar

 |